-- Precise work in the "Follow mode" even in the case of lost synchronization, that is important if using a gimbal on the multirotors. - Allow to install frame IMU in the "above YAW" position and correct cross-IMU gyro drift.
+- Precise work in the "Follow mode" even in the case of lost synchronization, that is important in the aerial use of a gimbal. - Allow to install frame IMU in the "above YAW" position and to correct cross-IMU gyro drift most effective way. - Allows to get correction from external autopilot or high-grade IMU sensor installed on a frame.